 Evidence shows driving skills deteriorate with increasing dementia severity.
 A recent study found that caregivers who rate a patient’s driving as “marginal” or “unsafe” were often proven correct when the patient took an on-road driving test.
 Patients who deemed their own driving as “safe” were not necessarily accurate in their own assessments.
 The American Academy of Neurology has issued new guidelines to help determine when people with Alzheimer’s disease or another type of dementia should stop driving.
 The guidelines were published in the April 12, 2010 online issue of Neurology.

 The Hartford Insurance Group, in collaboration with the Massachusetts Institute of Technology Age Lab, has released a guide to help people deal with the issue of driving.
-The guide, Alzheimer’s, Dementia and Driving, is only available online at www.thehartford.com/alzheimers.
-While geared to people dealing with Alzheimer’s it still has many useful pieces of advice.
+The guide, Alzheimer’s, Dementia and Driving, is only available online here.
+While geared to people dealing with Alzheimer’s, their page on Dementia and Driving includes many useful pieces of advice.

 The Alzheimer Association website includes information and tips for how to approach the issue with family members.
 Go to www.alz.org/living_with_alzheimers_driving.asp.